glbala87/ELLA_tool/docs/technical/filtering.md

 The configuration is specific to the filter with the given name.
 The available filters can be found in this documentation, and in `/src/api/allelefilter/allelefilter.py`.

-### Default configuration

-The default configuration is used as base when applying any custom filter.
-Custom filters are shallow merged on top of the defaults.
-Defaults are given in:

-- File: `/src/api/config/config.py`
-- Key: `filter.default_filter_config`

 ### Exceptions

 For each filter, we can specify a list of exceptions, i.e. rules for when the filter should not apply.
 Many filter rules can be used both as filters or as exception to other filters.